JuliaLang/julia/doc/src/manual/functions.md

 date (generic function with 3 methods)
 ```

-Note how the signature says **"date (generic function with 3 methods)"**, denoting that
-we have a function named `date`, and there are 3 "versions" (i.e. methods) of it.

 With this definition, the function can be called with either one, two or three arguments, and
 `1` is automatically passed when only one or two of the arguments are specified: